SarthakJoshi/LightsOut-Solution-in-Java/README.md

     -1

 Explanation : In 1st test case, 4 -> Number of rows ; 10 -> Number of columns ;  '.' -> toggle off ; 'O' -> toggle on ; '|' -> break between 2 consecutive rows, and minimum 19 moves required to solve the test case

-P.S.
-I'll be uploading Test Cases in Junit and TestNG